gbtunney/pyromancy-monorepo/.github/instructions/default.instructions.md

 ## preferences

 - too many versions make me nervous, I will ask if I want you to make a version or script after I have thought about it.
 I would prefer a single source of truth using canvas if possible, but please make me aware of suggestions you can do
+- i use monorepo and pnpm and try to avoid jumping around via cd to do things to directories besides the root.
 - zsh over bash for shell
 - please use the most up to date TypeScript/JS (ESM format, no CJS) and best practices.
 - emphasize a functional, modular approach to code geared for maximum reusability and compatibility